iondv/framework/README.md

 Set the `NODE_PATH` environment variable which is equal to the path of the application core.
 For Windows the command is `set NODE_PATH=c:\workspace\dnt`, for Linux - `export NODE_PATH=/workspace/dnt`. `workspace` is the directory of the appliction.

-The `npm install gulp@3.9.1` installs all key dependencies, including locally the `gulp` build-tool.
+The `npm install` installs all key dependencies, including locally the `gulp` build-tool.
 Please make sure that the Gulp version - is `3.9.1`.

 Import the application meta with the command - `node bin\import --src C:\workspace\framework\applications\develop-and-test --ns develop-and-test`.